ttnghia/ParticleSampler/README.md

 ### Output Data

-The generated particles can be written into disk in 3 formats: OBJ, BGEO, and binary.
+The generated particles can be written into disk in one of 3 formats: OBJ, BGEO, and binary.
 The binary format has the following layout:
 ```
 Bytes 0-3(unsigned int): number of particles
 Bytes 4-7(float): particle radius